David Kajganich

-David Kajganich (born November 15, 1969) is an American screenwriter and producer.
-He has written several works in the horror genre, including the film Blood Creek (2009), and the network series The Terror (2018).
-He has also collaborated on three films with the Italian director Luca Guadagnino, A Bigger Splash (2015) and the horror films Suspiria (2018) and Bones and All (2022).
+David Kajganich (born November 15, 1969) is an American screenwriter and film producer.
+He has written several works in the horror genre, including the network series The Terror (2018) and the film Bones and All (2022).
+He has collaborated on three films with the Italian director Luca Guadagnino, A Bigger Splash (2015) and the horror films Suspiria (2018) and Bones and All (2022).

-Early life
+Early life and education

-A native of Ohio, Kajganich graduated from a writer's workshop at the University of Iowa, and began teaching English at the university.
+A native of Ohio, Kajganich graduated from the Iowa Writers' Workshop, and began teaching English at the University of Iowa.

 Career

-While still living in Ohio, Kajganich was hired to adapt Heinrich Boll's The Lost Honour of Katharina Blum for the screen, but the project fell through.
-He was subsequently hired to write the screenplay for The Invasion (2007), a reimagining of Invasion of the Body Snatchers.
+While still living in Ohio, Kajganich was hired to adapt Heinrich Böll's The Lost Honour of Katharina Blum for the screen, but the project fell through.
+He was then hired to write the screenplay for The Invasion (2007), a reimagining of Invasion of the Body Snatchers.
 His following screenplay, initially titled Town Creek, was filmed in 2009 and released under the title Blood Creek, directed by Joel Schumacher.
-He subsequently wrote the screenplay for True Story (2015), a crime-drama starring Jonah Hill and James Franco, based on the Michael Finkel book of the same name.
+He wrote the screenplay for True Story (2015), a crime-drama starring Jonah Hill and James Franco, based on the Michael Finkel book of the same name.

 Kajganich wrote the screenplay for Luca Guadagnino's 2015 remake, A Bigger Splash, a loose remake of the 1969 film La Piscine.
-He subsequently composed the screenplay for Guadagnino's remake of the horror film Suspiria.
+He subsequently wrote the screenplay for Guadagnino's remake of the horror film Suspiria.

 Kajganich developed The Terror (2018), a television series based on the Dan Simmons novel of the same name.
 He served as co-showrunner alongside Soo Hugh for the show's first season.
 In 2016, Kajganich began co-writing a new adaptation of Stephen King's Pet Sematary, which was released in 2019.
 He was ultimately not credited on the film.

 On April 8, 2019, it was announced that Kajganich would adapt Camille DeAngelis's novel Bones & All for the screen.
 The film, Bones and All, directed by Luca Guadagnino, premiered at the Venice International Film Festival in 2022.